-When you come to London you want to see a West End show but the cost of the tickets can be off-putting.
-Here are some tips on how to get cheap London theatre tickets.
+Seeing a West End show in London needn't break the bank.
+Here are some tips on how to score cheap London theater tickets.

 01 of 12

-Going to London and want to see a West End Show but not sure which one?
+Heading to London and want to see a West End Show but not sure which one?
 Traveling on a budget?
 Enjoy considerable savings with The London Theater Passport.
 You pay a flat fee for a voucher that you can exchange to see a number of select shows with savings of up to 70%.
-The choice of shows is limited but you can check before you buy and exchange vouchers at the Encore Tickets Collection Point in Leicester Square on the day of the show.
+The choice of shows is limited but you can check the list before you buy and exchange vouchers at the Encore Tickets Collection Point in Leicester Square on the day of the show.

 02 of 12